Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 sanity_checking
 ***************

-Indicates if the trainer is currently running a sanity checking.
+Indicates if the trainer is currently running sanity checking.
 This property can be useful to disable some hooks, logging or callbacks during the sanity checking.

 .. code-block:: python